PinkDiamond1/horoscope-graphql/docs/how-to-use-client.md

-# How to use HoroscopeGraphQL
+# How to use HoroscopeGraphQL from Client site
 Generate code files that you can use in your application.

 ## I. Integrate with your JavaScript app